danwhitston/auction-api/README.md

 - [ ] It's normal to guard against spam and DoS by rate limiting requests from individual accounts and IP addresses.
 - [ ] Test for and (if necessary) guard against clashes in assigning the winning bidder caused by overlapping bid requests.
 This could be managed by e.g. locking the auction object during update.
 - [ ] Consider using an SQL database for storage, either replacing or in addition to MongoDB.
 It's not clear that the advantages of NoSQL are suited to this particular application.
+- [ ] Add an emailing service triggered by the auction-closer, to email auction bidders when an auction closes and let them know whether they won, and to email the item owner and let them know the sale price.

 ## References